forvalho/household/README.md

     - Templates remain available for other members to use
     - Includes a "Generic Task" template for custom chores
 - **Customizable Avatars**: Users can personalize their avatars using the DiceBear API, choosing from dozens of styles and custom background colors
-- **Tasks Board**: A Kanban board for members to see their tasks categorized by status (Available Tasks, To Do, In Progress, Done, Skipped)
+- **Tasks Board**: A Kanban board for members to see their tasks categorized by status (To Do, In Progress, Done)
 - **Admin Dashboard**: A central place for admins to oversee all tasks and manage task templates with a modern sidebar layout
 - **Interactive Leaderboard**: Click any member row to navigate directly to their task board
 - **RSpec Test Suite**: A solid testing foundation to ensure application stability